UnsureJedi/MuParserXtended/Readme.txt

 	SetVar()	- Set a value to an existing variable GetVar()	- Get a value from an existing variable
   - Removed binary_function to comply with c++17
+  - Added a demo code in Example.cpp calc() to demonstrate the above features.
+Type "test" in parser prompt to run it.

 V4.0.7 (20160331)
 -----------------